Jingzhi-Super/Image-based-digits-recognizer/README.md

 Click INK.m to open the GUI and write numbers.

 The program recognizes digits from 0 to 9.
+Prefer to draw digits in one stroke.